Premo14/PersonalProjects_Notes/README.md

 # PersonalProjects_Notes
 These projects and notes are for public eyes.
 It is to prove what I know and what I can do, this will also be linked to any resumes I send out.
 So, to any employers viewing this, welcome! between this and my resume I hope they prove the knowledge I have and I hope to hear back from you.
 Thank you.
+P.S. most of these will be written in Python... but I also know syntax for C-Like and Java.
+I also know a little HTML, CSS and Javascript.